JennMena/CS35LProject/README.md

 ## Usage
 Once the setup is complete, the project should be fully connected and operational.
 Create your user account and start managing your expenses!

+## Database Structure
+The database schema for BudgetBuddy is designed to manage user information, roles, permissions, categories, budgets, and financial transactions.
+Currently, the only view implemented is for users, but the project is designed with future work in mind, such as adding admin and auditor views.

+### Tables
+- **AppUser**: Stores user information including personal details and credentials.
+- **AppRole**: Defines different roles within the application.
+- **Permission**: Lists various permissions that can be assigned to roles.
+- **AppRolePermission**: Links roles with their respective permissions.
+- **AppUserAppRole**: Associates users with their assigned roles.
+- **Category**: Manages expense and income categories for users.
+- **FinancialTransaction**: Records all financial transactions made by users.
+- **FinancialTransactionFixed**: Manages fixed financial transactions that occur regularly.
+- **Budget**: Stores budget details for each user, including monthly and yearly budgets.

+### Future Implementations
+- **Admin View**: Will allow for administrative control over user accounts, roles, and permissions.
+- **Auditor View**: Will enable auditing capabilities to review and manage financial transactions and user activities.

+## Front-End Structure
+The front end of BudgetBuddy is built using React and includes the following main pages:

+- **Login Page**: Allows users to log into their accounts.
+- **Sign Up Page**: Enables new users to create an account.
+- **Home Page**: Provides an overview and quick access to the main features of the app, including budget tracking and expense input.
+- **History Page**: Displays a list of expenses and incomes, with options to edit, delete, and search through past transactions.
+- **Categories Page**: Allows users to add or delete categories for organizing their expenses and incomes.
+- **User Information Page**: Displays user information and account status.